youroff/monex/README.md

 This will only request for posts if the user was found.
 Then content of `some()` will be transformed into posts, or `none()` will be returned.

-See dosc per Result and Option modules for details. [docs](https://hexdocs.pm/monex/api-reference.html).
+See docs per Result and Option modules for details. [docs](https://hexdocs.pm/monex/api-reference.html).

 ## Installation